CodeDay: CodeDay (event)

 CodeDay started its core event program in 2012, a series of 24-hour programming competitions run across the US every few months, usually on long weekends.

 CodeDay is currently hosted in 48 cities, focusing on regions without robust tech sectors.
 All cities run CodeDays simultaneously, and are hosted at local tech companies or co-working spaces, and funded by local donations, sponsorships, and a $10 entrance fee, which some consider controversial.

 Events are 24-hours-long with pitches at the beginning and presentations at the end.
 Many students do not sleep and program for the entire event.
 During the events, there are workshops on various subjects, as well as a CTF called CodeCup.
 Many students who attend CodeDay have little or no experience before attending.
 The goal of CodeDay is to get these students to continue to pursue Computer Science after they leave.

 In response to COVID-19, CodeDay began hosting online CodeDay events in April 2020, called Virtual CodeDay.
 CodeDay started hosting its in-person events again in November 2021, but continued to host Virtual CodeDay.

 In early 2022, CodeDay expanded into Asia with the introduction of events in Singapore and Mumbai.

+In 2023, CodeDay hosted its event on Lucknow, Amritsar and will host events on Kolkata, Durg, Bangalore and many other cities.